BirdeeHub/tomlua/README.md

 This option will allow tomlua to print mixed table/arrays or sparse arrays in such a way that `decode` with `int_keys` set to true will be able to faithfully recreate them.
+This distinction and option is because `toml` cannot represent mixed and sparse arrays.

 Outside of that, you may customize the values themselves.